Svalbaz/Aurora/sessions/session-03.md

 - The party enter the Shrine
     - Nesu inspected the pools within the Shrine, it was clean water which seems wrong
     - Bill inspected some pictures and noticed women had been removed
-    - Nesu inspected other pictures and they were all painting images of death, there was black smudges and smoke on the paintings and floor as if they were corrupted
+    - Nesu inspected other pictures and they were all depicting images of death, there was black smudges and smoke on the paintings and floor as if they were corrupted
+    - Bill noticed these are thousands of years old

 ---